Last updated on .

 Interior

-Admission to Saint Mark’s Basilica is €3 (as of August 2023).
-Tickets are available only at the San Basso Ticket Office on Piazzetta dei Leoncini.
+Adult admission to Saint Mark’s Basilica is €3 (as of August 2024).
+Tickets are available at the San Basso Ticket Office on Piazzetta dei Leoncini.
 No backpacks or bags are allowed inside, and they can be stored for a small fee at Ateneo San Basso on Piazzetta dei Leoncini.

 There’s usually a very long line to get into the building but it moves quickly.
 No photography is allowed inside and visitors must be dressed appropriately – no shorts or bare shoulders.
 You usually have about 10 minutes to see the interior, as ushers like to keep the line moving quickly.